 The proposed airgun operations will not result in any permanent impact on habitats used by marine mammals, sea turtles, or seabirds, or to the food sources they use.
-The main impact issue associated with the proposed activities will be temporarily elevated noise levels and the associated direct effects on marine mammals, sea turtles, and seabirds, as discussed above.
+The main impact issue associated with the proposed activities will be temporarily elevated noise levels and the associated direct effects on marine mammals and sea turtles, as discussed above.